The Consumer Protection Act (CPA) can be singled out as one of the most comprehensive pieces of legislation affecting businesses in South Africa.

 - Circumventing legal disputes and civil action by dealing with disputes in the prescribed manner;

-- Assistance with any dispute at the Consumer Commissioner or tribunal;
+- Assistance with any dispute at the Consumer Commissioner, Tribunal or Consumer Ombudsman;

 In the event of a dispute being referred to any legal forum such as tribunals, civil courts or criminal courts, SERR Synergy shall be responsible for all legal expenses up to R150 000 (one hundred and fifty thousand rand) per annum incurred by a business in defending any document or policy amended or implemented on our advice as part of our service.